absolutelyaya/evil-captchas/README.md

     - The Global Difficulty is increased by this amount every Second.
 I wouldn't recommend setting much higher numbers than the default, stuff escalates VERY quickly
     - If you don't want the difficulty ot increase over time, set this to 0
         - Passing Captchas will still increase the local difficulty
+- Captcha Rewards (default: true)
+  - Whether completing a captcha should reward the player with items from a customizable loot table
+    - This loot table is empty per default; if you want to add rewards to captchas, you can do so using a datapack.
+- Toggle individual captcha Sources (default: all true)

 ## What Triggers Captchas ?
 <details>